-Overall, a minimum of 40% of the total evaluation points will be assigned to cost.
-After the procurement officer applies any applicable preferences, the offeror with the lowest total cost will receive the maximum number of points allocated to cost per 2 AAC 12.260(c).
+400 evaluation points are assigned to cost.
+The offeror with the lowest total cost will receive the maximum number of points allocated to cost per 2 AAC 12.260(c).
 The point allocations for cost on the other proposals will be determined using the following formula:

-[(Price of Lowest Cost Proposal) x (Maximum Points for Cost)] ÷ (Cost of Each Higher Priced Proposal)
+[(Price of Lowest Cost Proposal) x (Maximum Points for Cost)] \div (Cost of Each Higher Priced Proposal)